finos/morphir/developers-guide/files/Working-With-Results-in-Elm.md

 |> Result.map
     (\val -> Value.Literal () (StringLiteral val))
 ```
-In the snipped, the evaluate function is called which takes  two string argumnents
+In the snippet, the evaluate function is called which takes two string argumnents
 (an empty string and a value) and returns a **Result Error String**.
 The output of the evaluate
 function is transformed to a **Value Literal** using the map function.<br>